awsdocs/amazon-efs-user-guide/doc_source/troubleshooting-efs-mounting.md

 **Action to take**

 Check your VPC configuration\.
 If you are using a custom VPC, make sure that DNS settings are enabled\.
 For more information, see [Using DNS with Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html) in the *Amazon VPC User Guide*\.
+Also, file system and mount target DNS names are not resolvable from outside the VPC where they exist\.

 To specify a DNS name in the `mount` command, you must do the following:
 + Ensure that there's an Amazon EFS mount target in the same Availability Zone as the Amazon EC2 instance\.